oom-components/carousel/README.md

 ## refresh

 Refresh the position of the tray to snap to the sliders.
-It's used automatically on scroll the tray, resize the window, etc.
+It's executed automatically when it's needed.

 ## Demo